 “Bow” means any long bow, recurve bow, compound bow or crossbow capable of firing a single projectile only.
 Hand-held release devices are permitted.
 Air bows are not legal for hunting.

 All bows must have a minimum draw weight of 35 pounds at the archer’s draw length, except compounds, which must have a minimum peak draw weight of 35 pounds and crossbows which must have a minimum draw weight of 75 pounds.
 Crossbows must have a minimum stock length of 25 inches.

-See crossbow safety tips on this page.
-Crossbows are not legal for bowfishing.
-Crossbows are now permitted for hunting migratory birds.
+Crossbows are legal for bowfishing except for Greenwood Lake.
+Crossbows are permitted for hunting migratory birds.
 See below for restrictions when taking game birds in flight.

 All arrows used for hunting deer, turkey, coyote, fox or woodchuck must be fitted with an edged head of well-sharpened metal and a minimum width of ¾ inches.

 Arrows fitted with heads other than specified for deer, turkey, coyote, fox or woodchuck may be carried in the woods and fields during the small game season or other seasons which overlap with the bow and arrow deer season except that for taking game birds in flight, arrows equipped with an edged head are prohibited.
 Also, flu flu arrows are required for taking game birds in flight because the arrow is designed to fly only a short distance.
-For the purpose of discharging a crossbow, hunters may carry judo points, target points or blunts.
+For the purpose of discharging a cocked crossbow, hunters may carry a judo point, target point or blunt.
 Canada geese and turkeys which are not in flight may be taken with standard fletched arrows and an edged head as described above.

 It is unlawful to: